sspurrie/hw4-copy/README.md

 As you can see from the second diagram, the ball is about to collide with one of the bricks on the bottom row.
 When that happens, the ball
 bounces just as it does on any other collision, but the brick disappears.
-The third diagram shows what the game looks like after that collision and after you ave moved the paddle to line it up with the oncoming ball.
+The third diagram shows what the game looks like after that collision and after you have moved the paddle to line it up with the oncoming ball.
 The play continues in this way until one of the following conditions occurs:

 - The ball moves below the paddle, which means that the player must have missed it with the paddle.
 In this case,